TheochemUI/eOn/docs/source/tutorials/visualization.md

 [chemparseplot](https://chemparseplot.rgoswami.me).

-This tutorial walks through the full workflow: running eOn with PET-MAD on the HCN isomerization reaction, then generating energy profiles, convergence panels, and 2D optimization landscapes.
+This tutorial walks through the full workflow: running eOn with PET-MAD on the vinyl alcohol -> acetaldehyde keto-enol tautomerization, then generating energy profiles, convergence panels, and 2D optimization landscapes.

 ## Setup